 Think of systemic risk as the single flame that starts a wildfire.
 A report from the Carnegie Endowment for International Peace and the Aspen Institute defines systemic risk as “the possibility that a single event or development might trigger widespread failures and negative effects spanning multiple organizations, sectors or nations.”
 In short, one point of failure can have a far-reaching and devastating ripple effect.

 To better understand systemic risk and its potential implications for chief information security officers (CISOs) navigating today’s threat landscape, we turned to Lucia Milică, Proofpoint’s Global Resident CISO, for insight.
-Here’s what she shared with us in a recent Q&A, she discusses systemic risk management, its definition, and more.
+In a recent Q&A, she discusses systemic risk management, its definition, and more.

 Q: What is systemic risk?